Kualanamu International Airport: Operations

 Airside facilities are controlled by the Indonesian government, while landside facilities would be owned by a joint venture with PT Angkasa Pura II, which is expected to provide $350 million as an initial investment in return for a 30-year lease, after which ownership would revert to PT Angkasa Pura II.
 The airport will be linked to the city of Medan by a $10.7 million railway project.
 An 18 km highway is under construction improving the airport's road connection to the city of Medan.
 It will cost $1.5 billion and will have four interchanges, four underpasses, seven flyovers, and three toll gates.

 The airport is the first in Indonesia with a publicly accessible check-in area (other Indonesian airports restrict access to ticket holders with security at the gate), as in a much larger and more spacious check-in area than the existing airport.
 The airport is designed by Wiratman & Associates, who had also designed several other new airports and office buildings in Indonesia.
 Computer renderings showing a T-shape design were posted on the company's website.
 Another rendering and masterplan can be found in Angkasa Pura II website.
 A visualization of the airport was also released.
-The Indonesian government hopes that Kualanamu "can compete with Singapore Changi, Bangkok, etc.," and make Kualanamu "an international hub."
+The Indonesian government hopes that Kualanamu "can compete with Singapore Changi, Bangkok Suvarnabhumi, etc.," and make Kualanamu "an international hub."